How Should AI Safety Benchmarks Benchmark Safety?: Benchmarking Safety via Risk Attributes

 These gaps suggest several directions for improvement.

 \textbf{R4.
-Calibrating Benchmark Frequencies to Exposure Estimates.} Although the AI safety benchmarking community widely notes that no evaluation guarantees ``absolute'' safety~\cite{22AILuminate}, this caution is not always reflected in quantitative reporting.
+Calibrating Benchmark Frequencies to Exposure Estimates.} Although the AI safety benchmarking community widely notes that no evaluation guarantees ``absolute'' safety~\citepbench{22AILuminate}, this caution is not always reflected in quantitative reporting.
 Current language conflates what benchmarks measure, namely resistance to specific prompts, with safety in general.
 We therefore recommend using empirically grounded terms, e.g., \textit{empirical rate}, \textit{observed frequency}, or \textit{sample proportion}, rather than \textit{probability} , which can invite overgeneralization.
-Relatedly, metrics such as perplexity and token likelihood are sometimes used to motivate probabilistic readings~\cite{66CHBias}; however, they primarily quantify a model's relative fit to particular sequences and do not directly provide calibrated generation probabilities or deployment-level estimates of adverse-event risk.
+Relatedly, metrics such as perplexity and token likelihood are sometimes used to motivate probabilistic readings~\citepbench{66CHBias}; however, they primarily quantify a model's relative fit to particular sequences and do not directly provide calibrated generation probabilities or deployment-level estimates of adverse-event risk.
 In addition, calibrating benchmark rates using in-the-wild prevalence estimates may support more risk-relevant interpretation.
-As shown in App.~\ref{app:calibration}, combining benchmark failure rates with real-world prevalence indicates that systems with similar benchmark scores can differ by an order-of-magnitude in implied deployment risk.
+Raw refusal rates treat all harm categories as equally prevalent, but real-world query distributions differ by orders of magnitude.
+We propose the following transformation:

+Table~\ref{tab:calibration} illustrates this with four categories from AIR~2024 \citepbench{23AIR-Bench2024} weighted by WildChat prevalence \cite{zhao2024wildchat}.
+Despite uniformly high refusal rates (all above 0.8), calibrated frequencies differ by orders of magnitude: hate/toxicity content yields an estimated exposure frequency of ${\sim}7 \times 10^{-5}$ per query versus ${\sim}1.15 \times 10^{-2}$ for violence/extremism.
+Systems that appear equivalent under standard benchmark comparison can thus differ substantially in implied deployment risk.
+Full methodological discussion, including measurement-theoretic implications for proportionality and invariance, appears in Appendix~\ref{app:calibration}.